coopsauder/COSAS/_initiatives/mentorship.md

 _Note: Based off demand and need for the academic year, we may need to shortlist applicants during the application process._

+#### Why join us as a mentor?

+We are so appreciative of our mentors committing their time to giving back to our Co-op community.
+As such, we hope that COSAS can provide some value back for you!

+Here are some benefits of becoming a mentor:
+* Expand your network
+* Free training on resume and interview tips that you can use to improve your own job-search skills
+* Leadership and mentorship training

 #### Mentor Application

 Please register to become a mentor using the form below.
 If for any reason there are any technical difficulties, the form link can also be found **_[here (Click for external link)](https://forms.gle/jtnUmZ74oz9ktSJg9)_**.